kid1carus/AppleWatchFaces/readme.md

 ### Watch App

-1. When AppleWatchFaces is open on the watch, use the digital crown to cycle through the different designs in the iOS app.
+1. When AppleWatchFaces is open on the watch, swipe left and right to cycle through the different designs in the iOS app.
+2. Use the digital crown to test the face with diffirent times, AKA "time travel".
+Tap on the watch to go back to normal time.

-2. Set your watch to wake on last activity
+3. Set your watch to wake on last activity:

     1. Open the Settings app  on your Apple Watch.
     2. Go to General > Wake Screen, and make sure Wake Screen on Wrist Raise is turned on.
     3. Scroll down and choose when you want your Apple Watch to wake to the last app you used: Always, Within 1 Hour of Last Use, Within 2 Minutes of Last Use, or While in Session (for apps like Workout, Remote, or Maps).
     4. Choose While in Session if you want your Apple Watch to always wake to the watch face (except when you’re still using an app).
     5. You can also do this using the Apple Watch app on your iPhone: Tap My Watch, then go to General > Wake Screen.

-3. Keep the Apple Watch display on longer
+4. Keep the Apple Watch display on longer

     1. Open the Settings app  on your Apple Watch.
     2. Go to General > Wake Screen, then tap Wake for 70 Seconds.

 ## Authors